 Constituent biographical information is entered and updated to provide accurate acknowledgments and tax receipts.
-All original materials relating to major gifts within a batch are scanned and available electronically.
+All original materials relating to major gifts valued at \$10,000 or more within a batch are scanned and available electronically.

 Gifts of marketable securities are transferred from the Foundation's brokerage firm.
 Upon notification of receipt from the Foundation, the database team records the gift to the constituent record.
-The gift value of the securities is recorded at the average of the high and low quoted selling prices on the date the donor relinquishes control of the assets to the Foundation's brokerage account.
+The gift value of the securities is recorded on the date the donor relinquishes control of the assets to the Foundation's brokerage account.